-Ask any local about the must-tries in Serangoon Gardens and no doubt many will point you to Chomp Chomp Food Centre.
-However, those who residinnd the area would know that there is more to the dining scene at Serangoon Gardens than just that.
+Mention Serangoon Gardens and most people will think of the famous Chomp Chomp Food Centre.
+However, there is really more to the food scene at Serangoon Gardens than just the famous hawker stalls.